eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Proficient in C/C++ programming, experience in Python programming is preferred;
 	- Understand computer architecture;
 	- Understand compute shader programming;
-	- Experience in one or more common platforms or mathematical libraries is preferred: such as CuFFT, CuBlas, CuDNN, Tensorflow, TensorRT, etc.;
+	- Experience in one or more common platforms or mathematical libraries is preferred: such as ***CuFFT, CuBlas, CuDNN, Tensorflow, TensorRT***, etc.;
 	- Have a strong ability to analyze and solve problems;
 	- Possess strong communication skills, independent working ability and team driving ability, and can coordinate all relevant teams to promote the completion of the plan.
 + skill set: